sciZer0/7/v/README.md

 Another example, SOL tokens — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the total initial token supply went to the community.

-The inequality Gini coefficient of any other of the existing blockchains isn't much better, if any better.
+The initial token distribution and inequality Gini coefficient aren't much better, if any better, on any other of the existing blockchains.

+In fact, the awful initial token distribution and the awful Gini are precisely the ones that will never allow any of the existing blockchains to really get mass adoption.

-Ideally, a blockchain must have the ideal Gini coefficient of 0 from day one.
+Ideally, a blockchain must have the extremely-wide initial token distribution and the ideal Gini coefficient of 0 from day one.

 The Vote blockchain ideally solves this problem from day one.